Massachusetts passes 'NASTY Women' abortion act

 Help us expand our reach!
 Please share this article

-Boston, Mass., Jul 24, 2018 CNA.- Lawmakers in Massachusetts have passed new legislation that would ensure abortion remains legal in the state should the Supreme Court ever overturn Roe v.
+BOSTON -- Massachusetts lawmakers have passed new legislation that would ensure abortion remains legal in the state should the Supreme Court ever overturn Roe v.
 Wade.
-The full title of the bill is the “Negating Archaic Statutes Targeting Young Women Act,” but has been shortened to the “NASTY Women Act.”
+The full title of the bill is the "Negating Archaic Statutes Targeting Young Women Act," but has been shortened to the "NASTY Women Act."

 The bill overturns an 1845 law that made "procuring a miscarriage" illegal.
 That law, and other similar laws in other states, were rendered null after the Supreme Court found a constitutional right to abortion in its decision in Roe v.
 Wade.